puppeteer/puppeteer/docs/troubleshooting.md

 ## Running Puppeteer in Docker

-> 👋 We use [Cirrus Ci](https://cirrus-ci.org/) to run Puppeteer tests in Docker container - see our [`Dockerfile.linux`](https://github.com/GoogleChrome/puppeteer/blob/master/.ci/node8/Dockerfile.linux) for reference.
+> 👋 We use [Cirrus Ci](https://cirrus-ci.org/) to run our tests for Puppeteer in a Docker container - see our [`Dockerfile.linux`](https://github.com/GoogleChrome/puppeteer/blob/master/.ci/node8/Dockerfile.linux) for reference.

 Getting headless Chrome up and running in Docker can be tricky.
 The bundled Chromium that Puppeteer installs is missing the necessary